What exactly is the behavioral science community doing if not immediately testing the first elemental, unified, and falsifiable model in 150 years?

 Disclaimer

 Yes, it’s only been ONE WEEK since UBM was formally published.
+(Video above is an update to this post)

 And yet — given that we sent this directly to top scholars, tweeted at psych departments, and even whispered it into the void with Zenodo’s full blessing… the silence is, let’s say, semi-curious.